lukasbach/publish-fast/README.md

       --skip-push                                        skip pushing changes (default: false)
       --skip-commit                                      skip committing changes (default: false)
       -h, --help                                         display help for command

+You can also pass in options through a `.publishrc.json` file or the `publish` property in a `package.json` file.
+Note that all options, which are snake-case in the CLI, are camelCase in the config file, i.e. the `--release-notes-source` option becomes `releaseNotesSource` in the config file.

 ## Dry Run Demo